 Although we require no formal coursework, trainees may choose from an extensive menu of departmental courses and seminars targeted to physicians interested in research careers as well as graduate courses offered through the University of Cincinnati.

 The Director of the program is Jack Rubinstein, MD, FACC.
 Dr. Rubinstein is an Associate Professor of Medicine in the Division of Cardiovascular Diseases as well as Director of the Clinical Research Unit at the VA Medical Center in Cincinnati.
-He has an NIH/AHA funded laboratory that focuses on translational cardiovascular science research.
+He has NIH/AHA/VA funding to conduct basic, translational and clinical cardiovascular science research.
 He provides active planning, mentorship and support from residency through fellowship in order to foster clinical and research excellence.

 We typically select one to two candidates per year.
 Please click here to see information about our current PSTP participants.